 - Honoring the more than 100,000 New Yorkers who have died of AIDS as a named sponsor of the New York City AIDS Memorial and continuing to support through their cultural programming to bring free, public art and cultural programming to the local community

 - Supporting AIDS Walks for over 30 years by bringing together hundreds of Ralph Lauren employees, friends and family across the country for awareness events in New York City, San Francisco and Los Angeles

 Today, the Foundation proudly continues to help these communities in their fight to end the AIDS epidemic.

 Resilience Fund for Women in Global Value Chains

-Launched in the spring of 2021, the Resilience Fund for Women in Global Value Chains is a first-of-its-kind collaborative funding initiative bringing investors, like the Ralph Lauren Corporate Foundation, together with foundations and NGO partners, to invest in the health, safety, and economic resilience of the women who form the backbone of global value chains.
+Launched in the spring of 2021, the Resilience Fund for Women in Global Value Chains is first-of-its-kind collaborative funding initiative bringing investors, like The Ralph Lauren Corporate Foundation, together with foundations and NGO partners, to invest in the health, safety, and economic resilience of the women who form the backbone of global value chains.
 The Fund aims to raise at least $10 million over three years to support locally driven solutions to the systemic problems that make women more vulnerable to crises like the COVID-19 pandemic.

 Learn more about the Resilience Fund.